 I got out of working for someone else and went into business for myself.
-I took another post-graduate course in Executive Coaching and Mentoring and set up my own Success Coaching business.
+I took another post-graduate course in Executive Coaching and Mentoring and set up my own personal coaching business.

 This has allowed me to help other professionals change their lives for the better, be it by growing an income they never thought possible or introducing new income streams to provide greater long-term security from whatever is going on the outside world.
 But not only that: some people’s success is about living more fulfilling lives, being happier, healthier, a better parent, whatever.
 Success in life is what we all want, even though it looks different to each of us.
 As a Success Coach I know that the help I give to others really makes a difference to their lives, and that suits me just fine.

 In the end, I am now happier than I have ever been.
 I’m married and soon, my husband and I hope to adopt and have a little family all of our own.
-I now have two successful businesses in coaching and network marketing, and I know that the more people I get to help become successful in their own right, the more financial secure me and my family will become.
+I now have two successful businesses and I know that the more people I get to help become successful in their own right, the more financially secure me and my family will become.
 Long gone are the days of fearing a knock on the door from the bailiffs.